Safe Streets and Roads for All (SS4A) MPO

 To address the dramatic rise in traffic deaths and serious injuries, the US Department of Transportation (USDOT) is making an ambitious long term goal of reaching zero deaths and serious injuries on the nation’s highways, roads, and streets.

-Safe Streets and Roads for All (SS4A) is a competitive grant program of the the USDOT to improve traffic safety by supporting local communities in the development of safety action plans and the implementation of projects which reduce traffic fatalities and serious injuries on the local road network.Map of the Safe Streets region, covering Douglas and Sarpy Counties in Nebraska and the cities of Council Bluffs, Carter Lake, McClelland and Crescent in Iowa.
+Safe Streets and Roads for All (SS4A) is a competitive grant program of the USDOT to improve traffic safety by supporting local communities in the development of safety action plans and the implementation of projects which reduce traffic fatalities and serious injuries on the local road network.Map of the Safe Streets region, covering Douglas and Sarpy Counties in Nebraska and the cities of Council Bluffs, Carter Lake, McClelland and Crescent in Iowa.

 MAPA was awarded planning funds through the FY22 grant application cycle and has developed a regional Comprehensive Safety Action Plan (CSAP).
 The plan includes the areas of Douglas and Sarpy Counties in Nebraska, as well as the cities of Council Bluffs, Carter Lake, Crescent and McClelland in Iowa.